Why is the MCAT So Long? A Deep Dive into the Exam's Design and Purpose

 -

-Complex Scenarios and Data Interpretation: Many MCAT questions present complex scenarios requiring the application of multiple concepts and the interpretation of intricate data sets.
+Complex Scenarios and Data Interpretation: Many MCAT questions present complex scenarios requiring the application of multiple concepts and the interpretation of complex data sets.
 Analyzing these scenarios and arriving at well-reasoned conclusions takes time and careful consideration.
 The extended timeframe allows for the incorporation of more multifaceted questions that truly test these abilities.

 -